 FideliOS runs on any Linux VM.
 This guide covers the extra steps needed to make it accessible from outside the server.

-Any provider that offers a Linux VM will work.
-The instructions below use Ubuntu 22.04 as the example OS.
+Any provider with a Linux VM works.
+Examples below use Ubuntu 24.04 LTS.

 ProviderRecommended VM size